 - Comes bundled with sixteen built in profiles (15 keyboard, 1 mouse)

-- Supports Custom profiles through the editors (
+- Supports Custom profiles through the editors (.wav and .mp3 supported)

 Application Rules